Actipro/WPF-Controls/Documentation/topics/docking/advanced-tab-control.md

 ## Menus

-The [AdvancedTabControl](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl).[MenuOpening](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl.MenuOpening) event fires before a context or drop-down menu is opening.
+The [AdvancedTabControl](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl).[MenuOpening](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabControl.MenuOpening) event is raised before a context or drop-down menu is opening.
 Its event arguments specify the related [AdvancedTabItem](xref:@ActiproUIRoot.Controls.Docking.AdvancedTabItem), if any, along with the default menu that will be displayed.
 You can fully customize or change the menu to suit your needs.

 ## Keyboard Shortcuts